a2life/shogi-board/readme.md

 ### Theory of board rendering.
 Placement of shogi piece on the board is managed by class attributes of html <img> tag.
-For example, to place Sente's king on the 55 location, the following image tag is created and inserted to containing div element by the program.
+For example, to place sente's king on the 55 location, the following image tag is created and inserted to containing div element by the program.

           <img src="[PathToKoma]/sou.png"  class="koma c5 r5" alt="" />